0x0001SUI/PlatformSpecificValue/README.md

 # PlatformSpecificValue

-This library might come in handy when you have a lot of compile-time platform check in your code.
+This library might come in handy when you have a lot of compile-time platform checks in your code.

 ```swift
 import SwiftUI